A Travel Price Comparison for North Carolina Asheville vs. Boone for Food, Nightlife, Hiking, and Families

 Boone

-Boone is becoming an appealing option for foodies.
+Boone offers number of good local restaurants to choose from.
 You'll find farm to table restaurants, local cafes, and all of the standard chain restaurants nearby.
 Check for a High Country Grown certification if you want to prioritize locally sourced ingredients.

 Is Asheville or Boone Better for Nightlife?